WELL SUSPECT RECORDS

 ESTABLISHED IN 1984 BY EDDIE PILLER (ACID JAZZ RECORDS)...

-WELL SUSPECT RECORDS IS RELAUNCHED BY RICHARD SEARLE (CORDUROY) IN 2016, RELEASING MUSIC INSPIRED BY MOD, BEAT AND PSYCHEDELIA
+WELL SUSPECT RECORDS IS RELAUNCHED BY RICHARD SEARLE (CORDUROY) IN 2016, RELEASING MUSIC INSPIRED BY DIRTY MOD, GARAGE ROCK AND CONTEMPORARY PSYCHEDELIA.

 AVAILABLE APRIL 16th